 If you have DLC installed, also install the F:PB DLC Control Plugin in your options.

-Using your favorite Mod Manager, apply Archive Invalidation.
+Using your favourite Mod Manager, apply Archive Invalidation.

 Check ProjectBrazil.esm in your DATA tab on the Launcher, or your Mod Manager.